 Mr. Park graduated from the Department of Law of Seoul National University and earned an LL.B. from Seoul National University and LL.M. from Seoul National University School of Law.
 He completed the 18th training course of the Judicial Research and Training Institute.
-He joined Bae, Kim & Lee LLC in November 2013.
+He joined BKL in November 2013.